Ikomia-dev/IkomiaApi/doc/source/first_steps_workflow.rst

     you will find a sub-namespace for each algorithm: *name_of_algorithm_param*.

 .. important::
-    The example above assumes that there is only one Box Filter algorithm.
+    The example above assumes that there is only one Box Filter algorithm in the workflow.
 If it is not the case, you can set a keywords argument **index** in both :py:meth:`~ikomia.dataprocess.workflow.Workflow.find_task` and :py:meth:`~ikomia.dataprocess.workflow.Workflow.set_parameters`.